Bevy Version:0.9(outdated!)

 }

 The type must implement Default or FromWorld.
 It is automatically initialized.
+It is not possible to specify a custom initial value.

 A system can have multiple Locals of the same type.